DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- You can hybridize a state-mapped layout type into state/VK by appending "2VK" to its layType.
 Example: For eD-type layouts, `layType = eD2VK`.
 		- This only affects the BaseLayout, so any mappings in layout.ini will work as before.
 It allows, e.g., locale VK/State hybrid variants.
 		- In the Layout Settings GUI, you can only choose `eD2VK` whenever there is an `eD` option.
 For any other state-map types, edit manually afterwards.
-	- Added BaseLayout for QWERTY VK.
-(QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
-		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.
+	- The new OS DeadKey detection routine `getWinLayDKs()` uses a ToAscii DLL call; it returns -1 if the specified key/state is a Windows Layout DK.
+		- It runs on init/refresh.
+It returns a dictionary of `{ SC:DK-ShiftStates }`, like `{ "SC003" : "6:7", } (if SC003 has DKs on states 6 and 7).
+		- The old `Detect Dead Keys...` menu option was hidden and demoted to utility/debug routine #7.
+	- Fixed: SC/VK-mapping turned OS dead keys inactive, outputting either nothing or two accents.
+		- This happens when calling the ToUnicode DLL while a DK is active; `_composeVK()` did this to determine the output of a key/state.
+		- Solution: Don't call ToUnicode if a DK!
+Both for the OS DK itself, and the next key press.
+		- The problem occurs using GetKeyName/VK/SC() too: These turn active OS DKs etc inert.
+		- Made a wrapper for the MapVirtualKey DLL to avoid this.
+Call `dllMapVK()` with "VK","SC","ord","chr" to get conversions as desired.
+		- The GetKeyboardState DLL and GetKeyState() don't harm DKs.
+Maybe WM_CHAR from the PeekMessage DLL could've proved useful too.
 	- Fixed: Compose and Repeat didn't register the `0` (zero) character.
 Right after startup, Repeat would print `{¤}`.
 	- Fixed: Repeat is counted in the LastKeys queue so it works with composing.
 	- Fixed: End-of-line comments in layout entries are now stripped, w/o harming semicolon state entries.
 These now have to be on the form `Tab-;-spaces-Tab`.
+	- Added BaseLayout for QWERTY VK.
+(QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
+		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.